Virginius Affair: Virginius and crew returned

 On December 16, Virginius, now in complete disrepair and taking on water, was towed out to open sea with the US flag flying to be turned over to the US Navy.
 US Captain W.D.
 Whiting on board USS Despatch agreed with Spanish Commander Manuel de la Cámara to turn over Virginius the following day.
 On December 17, at exactly 9:00 a.m., Virginius was formally turned over to the US Navy without incident.
 The same day, after an investigation, US Attorney General George H. Williams ruled that the US ownership of Virginius had been fraudulent and that she had no right to fly the US flag; however, Spain had no right to capture Virginius and her crew on the open sea.

-At 4:17 a.m., on December 26, while under tow by USS Ossipee, Virginius foundered off Cape Hatteras en route to the United States.
+At 4:17 a.m., on December 26, while under tow by USS Ossipee, Virginius foundered off Cape Fear en route to the United States.
 Her 91 remaining crewmen, who had been held as prisoners under harsh conditions, were handed over to Captain D.L.
 Braine of Juanita and were taken safely to New York City.